10 Things to do in Austin, Texas with Kids (2023)

 3. Peter Pan Mini Golf

-With just enough kitsch to keep Austin a little weird, the family-owned Peter Pan Mini Golf has been welcoming visitors since 1948.
-With two 18-hole courses to play on, you can enjoy hours of family fun.
+With just enough kitsch to keep Austin a little weird, the family-owned Peter Pan Mini Golf has welcomed visitors since 1948.
+With two 18-hole courses to play, you can enjoy hours of family fun.

-If you get a little peckish from all that golf, the nearby Chuy’s Tex Mex restaurant is a top family friendly restaurant pick in Austin.
-Read reviews of Chuy’s on Tripadvisor.
+If you get a little peckish from all that golf, the nearby Chuy’s Tex Mex restaurant is a top family-friendly restaurant in Austin.
+Discover what people thought by reading reviews of Chuy’s on Tripadvisor.

 Dinosaur at Peter Pan Mini Golf Austin